schollz/bol/WHITEPAPER.md

 Adding/viewing entries can be done using the command line program.

-Adding entries should also done using the server, using [trix](https://trix-editor.org/) or [quill](http://codepen.io/anon/pen/JbWvyY?editors=1111) and then a form for document name, user name, and password
+Adding entries should also done using the server.
+Viewing entries can *not* be done using the server to avoid having to have a front-end and front-end security.

-# Purposeful neglectfulness
+## Other purposeful neglectfulness

 - Diffs will not be stored.
 I'd like to optionally add an entry at any point in time without rebuilding (rebasing) history.
 - Files can not be deleted.
 It makes synchronization easier and also the disk cost of words is VERY small so its fine to store tons of text files (~1000's)